eltontay/frames-polygon-tx-demo/README.md

 ## Acknowledgments

+- **Dabl Club** : The space for builders to unite to create the future of Polygon
+- **Polygon Network**: For enabling fast and low-cost transactions.
 - **Frames API**: For providing the core transaction functionality.
-- **Polygon Network**: For enabling fast and low-cost transactions.